 The most important rule for safe wet driving is the simplest one — be smooth.

-For his money, ACP preaches the BFGoodrich g-Force COMP-2 A/S, an all season tire that is optimized for both wet and dry traction.
+For his money, ACP preaches the Bridgestone Potenza S-04 Pole Position are known for their hydroplaning resistance and wet traction., an all season tire that is optimized for both wet and dry traction.
 It uses a high-silica rubber compound for extra grip in slippery conditions, and also features sipes that are cut in a self-supporting weave pattern to maintain integrity.
-The COMP-2 isn’t your only option though; both the Michelin Pilot Super Sport and Bridgestone Potenza S-04 Pole Position are known for their hydroplaning resistance and wet traction.
+The COMP-2 isn’t your only option though; both the and

 Perhaps more important than the tire itself is its tread depth.
 No matter what brand or model you choose, it won’t help a thing if it’s worn down and smooth.